Ashutoshkarve007/Object-Detection-OpenCV/README.md

 # Object-Detection-OpenCV
-Object Detection With OpenCV: Step by Step
+Object Detection With OpenCV:

 >> The purpose for a tool like this is to be able to detect objects in real time using a camera system.  <<
+>> The Main Purpose of this Project is to detect objects for road survillance in wich we will detect cracks on road and other parameters.

 **Object Detection vs Image Classification**